Guiding Families (RDI®)

 Through collaboration, and by learning how to analyze and improve your performance, you will learn how to become the most effective teacher possible for your child.

-What is the RDI® platform?
+What is the RDI-OS Learning Platform?

 Community members have their own customized objectives, but they can also guide other learners.
 You can help others as your experience allows, and get help when you need it.
 If you wish, you can create community resources, contributing to topic-specific wikis, forums, and blogs.